contentauth/c2pa-python/docs/intents.md

 ## Why use intents?

-Without intents, the caller must manually construct the correct manifest structure to be compliant with the specification: adding the required actions (`c2pa.created` or `c2pa.opened` as first action as per specification), setting digital source types, managing  ingredients, and linking actions to ingredients.
-Getting any of this wrong produces a manifest that does not comply with the C2PA specification.
+Without intents, the caller must manually construct the correct manifest structure: adding the required actions (`c2pa.created` or `c2pa.opened` as the first action per the specification), setting digital source types, managing ingredients, and linking actions to ingredients.
+Getting any of this wrong produces a non-compliant manifest.

 With intents, the caller declares *what is being done* and the Builder handles the rest: